-14. Violations of psychological contracts are likely to be more intense than unmet expectations because of feelings of betrayal and loss of trust.
+14. Violations of psychological contracts are likely to be more intense than unmet expectations because of feelings of betrayal and the onset of mistrust.
 (Psychological Contract Violation)

-15. Employer's expectation of the employee is not as important as employee's expectation about the employer.
+- 15. Employer's expectation of the employee is not as important as employee's expectation about the employer.
 (Employee Benefits as Constituting Psychological Contracts)

-16. Tax incentives are the only reason employers offer benefits to employees.
-(Why Do Employers Offer Benefits)
+FALSE - 16.
+Tax incentives are the only reason employers offer benefits to employees.
+(The Economics of Employee Benefits: Why Do Employers Offer Benefits?)

-17. One reason for employer-provided health insurance is to avoid adverse selection.
+FALSE - 17.
+One reason for employer-provided health insurance is to avoid adverse selection.
 (Cost Advantage)